IntroToCompBioLSU/week4/week4.md

 6. We'd like to do an analysis that only looks at nighttime temperatures.
 Use grep and regex to create a file that contains samples taken between 8PM (20:00) and 6AM (06:00).
 Save this file as `NightTimeLakeTemps.txt`.

-7. Lastly, we'd like to do separate analyses for the temperatures taken at different depths.
-Create separate files that contain measurements for each depth (but across all lakes).
-Save these as `depth_0.1m.txt`, `depth_0.3m.txt`, etc.
+7. Lastly, we'd like to do a separate analysis for temperatures taken at one specific depth.
+Create a separate file that contains measurements for just the 0.1m depth in the lake MH.
+Save these as `depth_0.1m.txt`.